 McKinsey: How will you ensure that internet access won’t be a barrier to the online university?

-and the online community college is an opportunity to provide them with access to that
+Working-class students are sometimes working two and three jobs.
+They can’t just drop everything and go to a brick-and-mortar college or university.
+We have to try to respond, and the online community college is an opportunity to provide them with access to that competency-based education.

 Partnering with employer groups and labor organizations enables our colleges to offer hands-on competency certification.